brooklynrail/brooklynrail-platform/content/people/raymond-foye.md

 first_name: Raymond
 last_name: Foye
 pronouns: He/him
-short_bio: Raymond Foye is a writer, curator, editor, and publisher, and is a Consulting Editor of the Brooklyn Rail.
-He has worked for City Lights Books, New Directions, Petersburg Press, and with Francesco Clemente was the publisher of Hanuman Books from 1986-1995.
+short_bio: "Writer, curator, editor, and publisher **Raymond Foye** is based in New York City.
+He is a Consulting Editor of the _Brooklyn Rail_, and a regular contributor to the _Gagosian Quarterly_.
+From 1986-96 he was the editor and publisher (with Francesco Clemente) of Hanuman Books.
 From 1990-95 he worked as director of exhibitions and publications at Gagosian Gallery in New York.
-His recent projects include The Collected Poems of Bob Kaufman (co-edited with Tate Swindell) for New Directions.
-He organized the first exhibition of the works of underground filmmaker and painter Jordan Belson for Matthew Marks Gallery, and is working on a comprehensive monograph on Belson's work.
-Currently he is preparing an edition of Gregory Corso’s last poems for New Directions, and the Collected Poems of Rene Ricard.
+  He received the American Book Award for _The Collected Poems of Bob Kaufman_ (co-edited with Tate Swindell), and he recently co-edited (with George Scrivani) _The Golden Dot: Last Poems 1997-2000_ by Gregory Corso (Lithic Press, 2022).
+He represents the Estate of Jordan Belson."
 portraits:
   - media: 2020/05/raymond-foye
 rail_contributor_url: https://brooklynrail.org/contributor/raymond-foye